1991 Yugoslav campaign in Croatia: Background

 At the beginning of 1991, Croatia had no regular army.
 In an effort to bolster its defence, it doubled police numbers to about 20,000.
 The most effective part of the force was the 3,000-strong special police deployed in 12 battalions which adopted principles of military organization.
 In addition, there were 9,000–10,000 regionally-organized reserve police; these were set up in 16 battalions and 10 independent companies, but the units lacked weapons.
 In May, in response to the deteriorating situation, the Croatian government established the Croatian National Guard (Zbor narodne garde – ZNG) by amalgamating the special police battalions into four guards brigades.
 The guards brigades initially comprised about 8,000 troops, and were subordinated to the Ministry of Defence headed by retired JNA General Martin Špegelj.
 The regional police, by then expanded to 40,000, was also attached to the ZNG and re-organized into 19 brigades and 14 independent battalions.
 The guards brigades were the only ZNG units that were fully equipped with small arms, while heavier weapons and an effective command and control structure were lacking throughout the ZNG.
 At the time, Croatian weapon stocks consisted of 30,000 small arms purchased abroad in addition to 15,000 previously owned by the police.
 A new 10,000-strong special police was established to replace the personnel transferred to the ZNG guards brigades.

 The Croatian view of the JNA role in the Serb revolt gradually evolved between January and September 1991.
 The initial plan of Croatian President Franjo Tuđman was to win support for Croatia from the European Community (EC) and the United States, and he dismissed advice to seize JNA barracks and storage facilities in the country.
 Tuđman's stance was motivated by his belief that Croatia could not win a war against the JNA.
 The ZNG was limited to a defensive role even though the actions of the JNA appeared to be coordinated with Croatian Serb forces.
-This impression was reinforced by buffer zones the JNA established after armed conflicts between the Croatian Serb militia and the ZNG—the JNA intervened after the ZNG lost ground, leaving the Croatian Serbs in control of the territory.
+This impression was reinforced by buffer zones the JNA established after armed conflicts between the Croatian Serb guerrillas and the ZNG—the JNA intervened after the ZNG lost ground, leaving the Croatian Serbs in control of the territory.
 Furthermore, the JNA provided some weapons to the Croatian Serbs, although the bulk of the weaponry was provided from Serbia's TO and Ministry of Internal Affairs stocks.
 After the start of the JNA intervention in Slovenia in late June, conscripts began deserting from the JNA and very few were drafted to replace them, except in Serbia.